What Causes Snoring?

 Prescription oral appliances are optimally designed to address the sagging of tissues that can narrow or close your airway at night.
 These are mostly effective if it’s your tongue or throat that is the cause.

 Surgery works by cutting away some of the tissue that leads to narrowing or vibration in the airway.
-This should be a treatment of last resort, because it is not effective and it comes with significant risks.
+This should be a treatment of last resort, because it has a low success rate and a high complication rate.